U.N. and Iran agree to keep talking on nuclear

 "It is too early to say whether progress was made.
 There are apparently some serious sticking points," said one, speaking on condition of anonymity.

-"The onus remains on Iran to address the agency's - and international community's - concerns about its nuclear programme."
+"The onus remains on Iran to address the agency's - and international community's - concerns about its nuclear program."

 The IAEA had hoped to secure agreement on access to Iranian sites, documents and officials involved in suspected development work that could be put to use producing nuclear explosives.